ramicaza/pinterest-python-generated-api-client/docs/CatalogsFeedCredentials.md

 # CatalogsFeedCredentials

+This field is **OPTIONAL**.
 Use this if your feed file requires username and password.

 ## Properties
 Name | Type | Description | Notes